- Assistant Professor

 In an effort to encourage more comparative and transnational histories of interwar international communism, this project aims to provide the definitive starting point for study on the Communist International and its efforts to promote colonial liberation, national self-determination and racial equality in the interwar period.
 This document collection will make resolutions and debates from communist parties around the world available in English for the first time.
 This project is under contract with Historical Materialism, an imprint of Brill.

 Co-edited with Ian McKay.
 Left Transnationalism: The Communist International and the National, Colonial, and Racial Questions.
-Montreal & Kingston: McGill-Queen’s University Press, 2019 (forthcoming).
+Montreal & Kingston: McGill-Queen’s University Press, 2020.

 Refereed Book Chapters

-(forthcoming)Co-written with Ian McKay, “Transnational Leftism?
-The Communist International, the National, Colonial and Racial Questions, and the Strengths and Limitations of the ‘Moscow Rules’ Paradigm,” forthcoming in Left Transnationalism: The Comintern and the National, Colonial and Racial Questions, edited by Oleksa Drachewych and Ian McKay.
-Montreal & Kingston: McGill-Queen’s University Press, 2019.
+w/ Ian McKay, “Transnational Leftism?
+The Communist International, the National, Colonial and Racial Questions, and the Strengths and Limitations of the ‘Moscow Rules’ Paradigm,” Left Transnationalism: The Communist International and the National, Colonial and Racial Questions, edited by Oleksa Drachewych and Ian McKay (Kingston & Montreal: McGill-Queen’s University Press, 2020), 3-49.

-(forthcoming)“Race, the Comintern and Communist Parties in British Dominions, 1920-1943,” forthcoming in Left Transnationalism: The Comintern and the National, Colonial and Racial Questions, edited by Oleksa Drachewych and Ian McKay.
-Montreal & Kingston: McGill-Queen’s University Press, 2019.
+“Race, the Comintern and Communist Parties in British Dominions, 1920-1943,” Left Transnationalism: The Communist International and the National, Colonial and Racial Questions, edited by Oleksa Drachewych and Ian McKay (Kingston & Montreal: McGill-Queen’s University Press, 2020), 247-269.

-(forthcoming)“Conclusion: Future Avenues for the Study of the Comintern and the National, Colonial and Racial Questions,” forthcoming in Left Transnationalism: The Comintern and the National, Colonial and Racial Questions, edited by Oleksa Drachewych and Ian McKay.
-Montreal & Kingston: McGill-Queen’s University Press, 2019.
+“Conclusion: Future Avenues for the Study of the Comintern and the National, Colonial and Racial Questions,” Left Transnationalism: The Communist International and the National, Colonial and Racial Questions, edited by Oleksa Drachewych and Ian McKay (Kingston & Montreal: McGill-Queen’s University Press, 2020), 407-411.

 “The Communist Transnational?
 Transnational Studies and the History of the Comintern,” History Compass 17, no. 2 (Feb.
 2019).